akiyosi/goneovim/README.md

 - Neovim (0.2)

 # Downloads
-Pre-built packages for Windows, macOS, and Linux are found at the [Releases](https://github.com/dzhou121/gonvim/releases/) page.
+Pre-built packages for macOS, and Linux are found at the [Releases](https://github.com/dzhou121/gonvim/releases/) page.

 # Features